coolnikitav/CodingLearning/verilog/00-review-questions.md

 ## Set 2
 10 - What are parallel threads in Verilog?

-I am not sure.
-My best guess is various parts of the program executing simultaneously is different threads.
-Or diffent programs simultaneously executing in different threads.
+Multiple blocks within a module that execute concurrently.
+Parallel threads are also created in fork...join.

 9 - What are different types of delay control?

-Regular control: #50;
+#delay, @posedge, @negedge, wait

 I don't really know other delay controls.

 8 - What is verilog $random?

-$random generates a random 32-bit unsigned integer in verilog.
+$random generates a random 32-bit signed integer in verilog.

 7 - What is duty cycle?